andrefrsousa/SuperBottomSheet/README.md

 ## Customization

-The are a group of general bottom sheet properties that you can define.
-This properties will be applied to all the superBottomSheet in your project.
+The are a group of general properties that you can define.
+These properties will be applied to all the SuperBottomSheet in your project.

 ```xml
 // The amount of DIM that will be applied to the background from 0 to 1.